Inspiring action on sustainable fashion

 Who are Stitched Up?

 Stitched Up was started in 2011 by six young women, with the aim of encouraging individuality, pride and sustainability through fashion and style.
-We are a grassroots collective that has grown from our passion for the environment, human-rights, style & creativity.
-Today we are a not-for-profit co-operative inspiring communities across Greater Manchester to take action on sustainable fashion.
+Though our team has seen some changes since then, we remain true to the ethos of our founder members – a grassroots collective which grew from our passion for the environment, human-rights, style & creativity.

 Bryony has a background in Corporate Social Responsibility (CSR) research, specialising in the fashion industry.

-At Stitched Up Bryony works on outreach and campaigns and is usually found pestering people for photos at our workshops and events.
-She was one of the six co-founders of Stitched Up back in 2012.
+Bryony is our Outreach Coordinator & Workshop Facilitator, often found pestering people for photos at our events.
+She was one of the six co-founders of Stitched Up back in 2011.

-She has a passion for homemade fancy dress and getting out on her bike.
-She’ll never say no to a brew!
+She has a passion for homemade fancy dress and getting out on her bike and has never been known to say no to a brew!

 Caitlin’s background is in science but she’s been passionate about upcycling secondhand clothes since childhood and studied Pattern Cutting and Garment Construction alongside her degree.

-Caitlin loves to share her skills with others and joined our team as a Workshop Facilitator in 2019.
+Caitlin loves to share her skills with others and joined our team in 2019 as Volunteer Coordinator & Workshop Facilitator.

 As well as being a talented maker, Caitlin is a keen environmentalist and is currently studying for a Masters in Advanced Wildlife Conservation in Practice.